 Vitebsky railway station is the oldest railway terminal in St. Petersburg and the first railway station in Russia.
 The railroad that connected Tsarskoye Selo and St. Petersburg became the first public railway in the country in 1837.
 The first wooden building of the station was constructed specifically to service this area.

 The modern building was built in 1904 by the design of the architect Stanislaw Brzozowski.
 The major reconstruction of the station took place in 2001 – 2003.
-The historical decor and architectural features of the building — the dome, original windows, the front marble staircase, stucco molding on the facade and its original color — were completely restored.
+The historical decor and architectural features of the building — the dome, original windows, the front marble staircase, stucco moulding on the facade and its original colour — were completely restored.

 1. Vitebsky railway station changed its name twice

 It became known as Detskoselsky in 1918 – after renaming Tsarskoye Selo into Detskoye, and since 1935 it has been named Vitebsky – after the name of the city of Vitebsk – the final destination of the route that existed at that time.

 2. Emperor Nicholas I became one of the passengers of the first steam locomotive

 The first steam locomotive, which left the Vitebsk railway station and opened the way along the Tsarskoye Selo railway in 1837, became known as the “Provorny”.
 One of his honorary passengers was Emperor Nicholas I, and the Austrian engineer Franz Gerstner, who led the construction of the road, became the train driver.

 3. Vitebsky railway station has no station square